FACE: First-Year Arts Community Experience

 First-year students at universities everywhere spend hour after hour in orientation sessions: how to survive life in a dorm; how to make healthy living choices; how to pick classes and start down an academic path.

-Meadows students in art, dance, film, music and theatre also have a semester-long orientation developed specifically for today’s artist, a mandatory pass/fail course called MSA 1001/1101: First-Year Arts Community Experience (FACE).
+Meadows students in art, dance, film, music and theatre also have a semester-long orientation developed specifically for today’s artist, a mandatory Pass/Fail or 1-credit course called MSA 1001/1101: First-Year Arts Community Experience (FACE).